ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 For the models used, the number of the course will be treated as a real number value, minus 2: 2 \> 0, 3 \> 1, etc. This allows for a mixed effects model to be used, and then the coefficient of the level can be thought of as corresponding changes due to one increase in level. s

+The tokens were found by searching for `will` and a modal (`MD` tag) and a `going` token followed by a `to` token, followed withing two tokens by a verb (to allow for modifiers.)
+Note that there are only 28 occurrences of `shall` in the entire corpus, and following previous research (Bardovi-Harlig, 2005), was not included in the analysis.
 Each occurrence of a `will` or `going to` construction was treated as an individual observation.
 Then, considering each student as a 'group' whose members are the tokens of future construction, a mixed effects model was fit.
 This method selection is in accordance with research on language variation and change, which suggests that meaningful insights are contained in random intercepts of random effects models (Drager & Hay 2012).

-Students who took more than one set of proficiency (3%) exams were excluded from the main analysis, and had a seperate longitudinal analysis conducted on their data points.
+Students who took more than one set of proficiency (3%) exams were excluded from the main analysis, and had a separate longitudinal analysis conducted on their data points.

 ## Results